top of page

 Powder Room - Today

-In our adjacent powder room, an organic olive branch-patterned wallpaper (from Magnolia Home) adds wispy movement to the space.
+In the adjacent powder room, an organic olive branch-patterned wallpaper (from Magnolia Home) adds wispy movement to the space.
 A dark-framed oval mirror, scalloped glass lights and a painted shelf exude cozy charm.

 IMG_1963.jpeg